The Spatiotemporal Epidemiological Modeler (STEM) Project

 Policymakers responsible for strategies to contain disease and prevent epidemics need an accurate understanding of disease dynamics and the likely outcomes of preventive actions.
 In an increasingly connected world with extremely efficient global transportation links, the vectors of infection can be quite complex.
 STEM facilitates the development of advanced mathematical models, the creation of flexible models involving multiple populations (species) and interactions between diseases, and a better understanding of epidemiology.

-Videos and presentationsSTEM Tutorial (English)
+Videos and presentationsSTEM V2.0 Model Generator (new!!)

-STEM Tutorial (Spanish)
+STEM Tutorial (English)

 5 min.
 STEM Video (English)